Benefits Investigation Support

 - Information on the appeals process for administrative denials

 Janssen CarePath Provider Portal

 Verifying your patients' benefits is easy with the Provider Portal.
-The new Janssen CarePath Provider Portal gives you 24-hour online access to request and review benefits investigations, provide prior authorization support and status monitoring, and request exceptions and appeals research, and enroll patients in the Janssen CarePath Savings Program.
+The new Janssen CarePath Provider Portal gives you 24-hour online access to request and review benefits investigations, request prior authorization support and status monitoring, and request exceptions and appeals research, and enroll patients in the Janssen CarePath Savings Program.

 To get started

 Complete a Business Associate Agreement (BAA) for your practice one time only.
 The completed BAA allows you to request verification of patient benefits without requiring individual patient authorization.